 “I am now convinced that the simplest approach will prove to be the most effective — the solution to poverty is to abolish it directly by a now widely discussed measure: the guaranteed income.”— Rev. Dr. Martin Luther King, Jr.

-Single moms stand to benefit the most from this kind of aide.
+Single moms stand to benefit the most from this kind of help.
 From feminist news site The 19th:

 About 56% of the people who live in poverty in the United States are women, and most of those are women of color.
 Of that group, unmarried women with children, like Nichols, are the most likely to be below the federal poverty line.
 For her family of five, that’s $30,680.

-Here is a list of some recent pilot UBI programs:
+Here is a list of some recent pilot UBI programs that are no longer accepting applications:

-- Mayors for Guaranteed Income: A coalition of 36 mayors from select cities came together to test UBI programs in their cities.
+- Mayors for Guaranteed Income (MGI): A coalition of 36 mayors from select cities came together to test UBI programs in their cities.
 Twitter CEO Jack Dorsey committed $15 million to the organization.
+Dozens more mayors across the country have since joined the coalition and have established or are in the process of establishing UBI programs.
+You can use the search tool on the MGI page to find a program in your area.

-- Basic Income Guaranteed: Los Angeles Economic Assistance Pilot: Approximately 3,000 Los Angeles families living in poverty will receive $1,000 a month for a year, with no rules for how the money is spent.
-Applicants must have at least one dependent minor or be pregnant, in addition to experiencing financial or medical hardships as a result of the COVID-19 pandemic.
+- Basic Income Guaranteed: Los Angeles Economic Assistance Pilot: Approximately 3,200 Los Angeles families living in poverty received $1,000 a month for a year as part of a research study, with no rules for how the money was spent.
+This pilot program will come to an end in March 2023, with no current plans to select new participants.

-- Oakland Resilient Families: The Oakland, Calf., city program, which has raised $6.75 million from private donors, will give low-income families of color $500 per month.
+- Oakland Resilient Families: The Oakland, Calif., city program, which raised $6.75 million from private donors, selected 600 low-income families of color to receive $500 per month.
+They are not currently accepting new applicants and haven't announced a continuation of the program.

-- Cook County Promise Program: In Cook County, Ill., low-income families will receive $500 payments for two years.
+- Cook County Promise Program: In Cook County, Ill., low-income families received $500 payments, starting in December 2022, which will be paid for two years.
 The $42 million in funds for the program comes from the American Rescue Plan Act.
-The first payments are expected in December 2022.
+No future iterations of the program have been announced.

 Food assistance programs